 My prior eighteen years of training in modesty set shy as my mantra and genitalia as sin waiting to happen.
-It was no wonder that I didn’t know what to do around guys my own age and my own conservative midwest lower middle class.
+It was no wonder that I didn’t know what to do around guys my own age and my own conservative Midwest lower middle class.
 I knew anxiety about sleeping in my undies was crazy, but, hey, fear is real.

 Nakedness is not so counterintuitive.
 Every human soul connects with the world around them through that organ-that-doesn’t-seem-like-an-organ, our sensual, beautiful skin.
 We hear the social clang of imminent danger if we expose ourselves, but everyone deeply longs for it.

-And fear of social nakedness is real — for those wearing the nakedness as well as spectators.
+And the fear of social nakedness is real — for those wearing the nakedness as well as spectators.
 But this beguiling nakedness beckons me given even the slightest opportunity.
 This is my predicament: I want to hang with the guys in my underwear.

 Guys and Naked Fascination

-We arrived at the river — a very cool swimming spot and nice place to hang for an afternoon.
+We arrived at the river — a very cool swimming spot and a nice place to hang out for an afternoon.
 I stopped to pee on a bush, turned around and my buddy is already airing his balls.
-This is story of my friends.
+This is the story of my friends.
 Give anyone a chance to shake off their threads and they’ve done it.
 I’m not complaining; I’m always next.

-This I knew from childhood, that with the exception of highly morally conditioned folk or never nudes, we intuitively know that nakedness is good for us.
+This, I knew from childhood, that with the exception of highly morally conditioned folk or never nudes, we intuitively know that nakedness is good for us.
 It’s also never necessary to make a sexual distinction with regard to nakedness.
 The reason is simple.
 We adjust our sexual behavior and expression in clothed social environments, and we’ll do the same for social nakedness.
 Consent is consent with or without clothing.
-When you remove the distinction of clothing and show respect for others, you genuinely feel good about your body, your behavior and the beauty of nakedness.
+When you remove the distinction of clothing and show respect for others, you genuinely feel good about your body, your behavior, and the beauty of nakedness.

 How To Think About Nakedness